 Few personal details are as impactful as our phone numbers.
 Not only are they a gateway to digital products and services, but they pose a serious privacy risk when they fall into the wrong hands.

-- Remove your phone number from Google and search sites
+- Remove your phone number from Google and people-search sites

 - Contact the site owners directly